dieterich-lab/ASyH/README.md

 ## Usage

 The most basic use case for ASyH is to create an ASyH Application object and call synthesize() to get a synthetic dataset from the best-performing SDV model/synthesizer (one of CopulaGAN, CTGAN, GaussianCopula, or TVAE [cf. [the SDV documentation](https://docs.sdv.dev/sdv/single-table-data/modeling/synthesizers)]).
 The input original dataset should be provided as a pandas DataFrame, the synthesized dataset is output as pandas DataFrame as well.
 For identification of numerical and categorical variables, a metadata file in JSON format needs to be provided (see below).

+### With CMD interface of the launcher run_asyh_app.py
+The following flags are available so far via the CMD of the launcher "run_asyh_app.py"
+- "--input_name_root" : the name of the source table without its extension
+- "--input_format" : what file format is used (CSV by default)
+- "--metadata_file" : the name of the file with stored metadata
+- "--output_name_root" : how the output file would be named
+- "--to-preprocess" : boolean option, if the input shall be preprocessed, e.g. imputed missing values

 ```python
 import ASyH